flores/yet-another-nutrient-calculator/views/cu.markdown

 Why you should care
 -------------------------------

 Copper (Cu) is a micronutrient and heavy metal required for healthy plant growth, but is also highly toxic to inverts and fish, both in freshwater and saltwater.
 It is also effective in killing many parasites and is common in medications.
+[1]
 Cu is unique in that once it is introduced to a system (aquarium), it will be measurable and constant until either the plants (and trimming) or removal of material (substrate, etc) reduces levels.
 Too high levels of copper will result in death, while high (but not lethal) concentrations any lead to sensory loss or, at the least, behavioral changes.
+[1]

 What levels are safe
 ------------------------------

 Pesticides and medications use scientific study to determine lethal concentrations (LC) for Copper by animal species.
 They then recommend safe levels as half that lethal concentration (LC50).
-Here is a chart for common species:
+Here is a chart for common species [1],[2]:

 <table>
  <th>Common Name (not inclusive)</th>